oracle-livelabs/oml/oml-data-science-agent/issue-prompts-to-perform-tasks/issue-prompts-to-perform-tasks.md

     ```
     ![Prompt 7 and response](images/t7-p2-r2.png "Prompt 7 and response")

-    Here, Data Science Agent performs scoring using the predictive model and presents the list of prospects for the next campaign.
+    Now, Data Science Agent adds CLIENT_ID into the dataset, then performs scoring using the predictive model, and presents the list of prospects for the next campaign.

 3. Expand the **Details on Created View** section to review the details of the view `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_FE_SCR_E6B9`.

     ![Prompt 7 response ](images/t7-p2-r3.png "Prompt 7 response concluded")

-4. Expand the **Visual Diagram** section to view the workflow visual of the view `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_FE_SCR_E6B9`.
+4. Expand the **Visual Diagram** section to understand the workflow of the view `DSAGENT$CLIENTS_CONTACTS_CAMPAIGNS_E6B9_FE_SCR_E6B9`.

     ![Prompt 7 response](images/t7-p2-r4.png "Prompt 7 response concluded")